-Assistants are eligible to receive up to three days of paid leave due to the death of a member of his/her immediate family or household and one working day due to the death of a relative outside his/her immediate family or household.
+Assistants are eligible to receive up to five days of paid leave due to the death of a member of the assistant's immediate family or household and one working day due to the death of a relative outside of the assistant's immediate family or household.
 Immediate family in this instance includes an assistant's spouse, domestic partner, mother, father, children, brother, sister, mother/father-in-law, daughter/son-in-law, sister/brother-in-law, grandparents and grandchildren.
 Relatives outside the immediate family or household are defined as an aunt, uncle, niece, nephew, and first-degree cousin.